Power Kicks: The Physics of Martial Arts

 Abstract"Ay Yaah!" echoes across the room while a loud "thud" signals a powerful kick striking the kick bag.
 Sound familiar?
 If the discipline, precision, and power of martial arts is your bag, try this project out for size.
 You won't be sparring with any opponent other than a swinging kick bag, but you'll learn a few powerful lessons about the physics of efficient kicking.
 No black belts required; just bring your best form and work up a little sweat while you use your feet to do fun science.

 Darlene E. Jenkins, Ph.D.This project is based on a DragonflyTV episode.

 The goal of this project is to compare the power impact of different martial arts kicks.

 The basic plan of this project begins with selecting three different kicks—a front, side, and back kick—in your form of martial arts to use in your experiments.
 You will then measure and compare how much power each type of kick generates by observing how far a kick bag moves after each kick.
 You will experiment with doing each kick slowly or fast to see how velocity influences the ultimate power of a kick.
 You will also try an experiment with a kick that involves a turn or spin to see how rotational momentum adds to or reduces a kick's power.
-Once you have gathered your data, you can study the muscles and movements of the legs and feet to see if, like the two athletes in the video, you can explain your results in terms of muscle movement and anatomy.
+Once you have gathered your data, you can study the muscles and movements of the legs and feet to see if you can explain your results in terms of muscle movement and anatomy.